um-dsp/MalEvol/README.md

 ### Setup

 - Under the MalEvol directory, create two directories named "dumps" and "reports"
-- Drop your .pcap or .pcapng files in the floder "pcaps"
+- Drop your .pcap or .pcapng files in the "pcaps" directory
 - Execute `python MalEvol.py <your-pcap-file>` (python3)

 ### Notes